emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * ⊕ is the bitwise exclusive-OR (XOR) operator
 * len(x) is the length of x in bits
 * zeropad(x) right-pads the byte string x with zeros to a multiple of 128 bits
-* truncate(x, t) retains the first t bits of x and discards the remainder
+* truncate(x, y) retains the first y bits of x and discards the remainder
 * n is the number of 128-bit chunks in zeropad(P)
 * m is the number of 128-bit chunks in zeropad(A)
 * POLYVAL is defined in {{RFC8452}}